karanwxliaa/Research-for-UG-Students/README.md

 ## Welcome to the list of research programs and internships available worldwide. <br>
 (All the headings are hyperlinks to the official websites of the research programs)

-#### This README provides information about various opportunities for students interested in gaining research experience. <br>
+#### This README provides information about various opportunities for students interested in gaining research experience <br>
 Feel free to contribute to this list and share your knowledge as well!

 ## HONG KONG